-Q: What's the difference between Communication Design and Multimedia Design or Interactive Design or Web Design?
-The Communication Design program is a two-year course of study in design for print.
+Q: What's the difference between Graphic Design and Multimedia Design or Interactive Design or Web Design?
+The Graphic Design program is a two-year course of study in design for print.
 Multimedia Design is a one-year certificate in the design and development of more fluid media, whose end result will be viewed on a screen, whether it's a computer monitor or an informative presentation on a large screen in a hotel conference room.
 This includes CD-ROM titles, business presentations, animations in 2- & 3-D and informational kiosks.
 Web designs are also viewed on a screen; in this case, computer monitors tuned to the World Wide Web.
 Both multimedia and web design deal with the specifics of interactivity.

 Q: I've been away from school for years, and I worry about feeling out of place.
 We are here to serve the community, and we have everyone from hustlers to senior citizens in the program.
 We're always looking for motivated students, regardless of background!

 Q: I can't take much time off from my 9 to 5 job.
 Do you offer evening courses?
 We do offer courses in the evenings as well as during the day.
-Smaller second-year classes are usually rotated in Communication Design, being offered in the daytime one semester and the evening the next.
+Smaller second-year classes are usually rotated in Graphic Design, being offered in the daytime one semester and the evening the next.
 As class cancellations are made the week before the semester starts, it is important to register EARLY for a class.
 There have been some disappointments over the years when a class just doesn't quite have the numbers to make enrollment, and has to be canceled.